-On March 10, the province announced $268 million for school construction across the province, including funding five modernizations or additions, two school replacement projects and a school ownership solution.
+On March 10, the province announced $268 million for school construction across the province, including funding for five modernizations or additions, two school replacement projects and a school ownership solution.

 This year, funding was announced for schools in Airdrie, Calgary, Camrose, Coaldale, Edmonton, Evansburg, Fort Vermilion, Lethbridge, Manning, Milk River, Red Deer and Sherwood Park.
-With this funding, design work can begin on modernizing Milk River School.

 “Alberta’s government understands the importance of high-quality education infrastructure and the positive difference it can make for rural communities like ours.
 I’m proud to support these Budget 2021 investments that will support students, families and growth in Milk River and Coaldale,” said Grant Hunter, MLA for Taber-Warner.

 “Our government is planning for the future by continuing to build schools.
 New and modernized schools create better learning environments for our students and are an important part of their overall education.
 I am proud to add 14 new projects this year with dozens of other projects progressing all across the province,” said Adriana LaGrange, minister of Education for the province.